SONIC: Spectral Optimization of Noise for Inpainting with Consistency: Results

-For each baseline, we report performance at their suggested number of function evaluations (NFE) and at 400 NFE, which we use for our method.
+For each posterior baseline, we report performance using their suggested number of function evaluations (NFE), and performance at 400 NFE, which is what we use for our method.
 Note, however, that as our method does not back-propagate through the denoiser, our runtime is comparable to methods with a lower NFE---taking approximately a minute to inpaint one image on a GeForce RTX 5090 GPU, roughly the same time as \flair using 50 NFE.
+We include the wall clock time table in the \supp.

 \paragraph{Evaluation metrics.} To quantify the quality of the inpainting results, we use the standard metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM) \ssim, Learned Perceptual Image Patch Similarity (LPIPS) \lpips, Fr\'echet Inception Distance (FID) \fid, as well as CLIP score (Contrastive Language–Image Pretraining)~\cite{radford2021clip}.
 We also use metrics that are designed to mimic human preference: Image Reward (IR)~\cite{xu2023imagerewardlearningevaluatinghuman}, Human Preference Score v2 (HPS v2)~\cite{wu2023humanpreferencescorev2}, and Aesthetic Score (AS)~\cite{10.5555/3600270.3602103}.